berteloot/ai-readiness-app/README.md

 - **Secure Access**: Password-protected using `ADMIN_PASSWORD` environment variable
 - **Data Viewing**: Browse all assessment submissions in a table format
 - **CSV Export**: Download submissions data for HubSpot or other CRM imports
-- **Submission Details**: View scores, tiers, pain points, and AI reports
+- **Submission Details**: View scores, tiers, challenges, and AI reports

 **Security Note**: Always use a strong, unique password for the admin panel in production.